Capitanejo, Santander: Name of Capitanejo

 The recent conformed town of chicamocha, soon happened to be called THE CAPITANEJO.
 This name, says Father Ismael Mejía in his unpublished notes, was given by Don Cristóbal Verde de Aguilar who held the CAPTAIN title, and has an intimate relationship with his title.
 It means then, to the similarity to CAPTAIN, in honor of its founding CAPTAINS.

 Geography

 Capitanejo is located in the East of the Department. with an extension of 81 km 2.
 It has an average altitude of 1090 masl with a dry warm climate at a temperature of 25 C. It is located 197 km from the city of Bucaramanga by difficult road that connects the towns of San José de Miranda, Málaga City.
 San Andrés, Guaca and Piedecuesta city to get to the Capital.
 Bucaramanga The distance between Capitanejo and Málaga Capital of the Province is 34.5 km with a travel time of 50 minutes.

 The distance of Capitanejo with the capital of the country Bogotá is 328 km paved road. with a travel time of 6 hours.

+Climate

+Capitanejo has a relatively dry tropical savanna climate (Köppen: Aw) with hot days and mild nights.